-The Energy Department STEM Mentoring Program is now running its third cohort of participants.
-The program began the third session in September 2013 with 46 participants (25 mentees, 21 staff), matching undergraduate students in the DC area with STEM professionals who work at the Energy Department for in-person mentoring, lectures & events, and training sessions from the Office of the Chief Human Capital Officer at the Energy Department.
+The Energy Department STEM Mentoring Program is now running its fourth cohort of participants.
+The program began the fourth session in September 2014, matching undergraduate students in the DC area with STEM professionals who work at the Energy Department for in-person mentoring, lectures & events, and training sessions from the Office of the Chief Human Capital Officer at the Energy Department.

 For more information, please contact the program manager Deborah Jones, firstname.lastname@example.org